WILLIAM BAZIOTES: artist quotes on painting and biography facts

 - The emphasis on flora, fauna, and beings makes the exhibit a most intriguing and artistic one for it brings forth those strange memories and psychic feelings that mystify and fascinate all of us.
 (1957)

-* quote on the impact of nature on painting: ‘William Baziotes’; as quoted in “Abstract Expressionism”, Barbara Hess, Taschen, Köln, 2006, p.
+* his quote on the impact of nature on painting: ‘William Baziotes'; as quoted in “Abstract Expressionism”, Barbara Hess, Taschen, Köln, 2006, p.
 34

 - In the beginning I drew and painted from nature in order to know her.
 Then later, only to fall under her spell.
 And today, to let her mirror my thoughts and feelings.